infinitered/ignite-cookbook/docs/recipes/LocalFirstDataWithPowerSync.md

     powersync: AbstractPowerSyncDatabase;
     supabase: SupabaseConnector;

-    constructor() {
+    /**
-        // This creates a new PowerSync instance using our schema and a database using the specified filename const factory = new RNQSPowerSyncDatabaseOpenFactory({
+     * Initialize the Database class with a new PowerSync instance */ constructor() {
+        const factory = new RNQSPowerSyncDatabaseOpenFactory({
             schema: AppSchema,
             dbFilename: 'sqlite.db',
         });
         this.powersync = factory.getInstance();
-        this.supabase = supabaseConnector;
+        // include the Supabase connector for easy access this.supabase = supabaseConnector;
     }

+    /**
+     * Initialize the PowerSync instance and connect it to the Supabase backend.
+     * This will call `fetchCredentials` on the Supabase connector to get the session token.
+     * So if your database requires authentication, the user will need to be signed in before this is called.
+     */
     async init() {
         await this.powersync.init();
         // Connect the PowerSync instance to the Supabase backend through the connector